At this point, your code pulls a route from the Google Maps API, calculates the distance between the two points, and logs the distance.

 Does the program return the “miles” variable to the spreadsheet?

-If you’ve checked the code and can’t identify your bug, ask a neighbor or your teacher for help.
+If you’ve checked the code and are still struggling, ask a neighbor or your teacher for help.

 Add a column in your spreadsheet for Driving Distance.